 The Reality: The British Dietetic Association (BDA) argues that you would need to drink 13 servings of goji berry juice to get as many antioxidants as you’d find in one red apple.

-- ✔️ Organic Goji Berries Bursting With Flavor - Small but mighty, goji berries deliver bright and tangy flavors of fruity goodness with every bite.
-Eat them by the handful, steep them in hot water for a goji berry tea, or add them as a topper to breakfast classics like yogurt and smoothies.
+- Organic Berries Bursting With Flavor - Small but mighty, goji berries deliver bright and tangy flavors of fruity goodness with every bite.
+Eat them by the handful, steep them in hot water for a goji berry tea, or add them to breakfast classics like yogurt and smoothies.

-- ✔️ Tasty Treat for Guilt-Free Snacks - Craving something chewy but don’t want to reach for the candy drawer?
-Our goji berries add a tart yet sweet taste to all your kitchen favorites.
-Substitute mix-ins like chocolate chips or raisins in your salads, trail mix, and gluten free snacks.
+- Low-Fat Treat for Guilt-Free Snacks - This powerhouse berry is packed with mouthwatering flavor, adding a tart yet sweet taste to all your kitchen favorites.
+Substitute mix-ins like chocolate chips, raisins or cranberries for this low-fat superberry in your salads, trail mix, and gluten free snacks.

-- ✔️ Nutritious & Delicious Superfood - Not only are our organic goji berries packed with mouthwatering flavor, but they’re also packed with good-for-you nutrients like iron and fiber.
+- Delicious Superfood - As a nutritious superberry, gojis are low in saturated fat and packed with good-for-you nutrients like iron and fiber.

 - Healthy: Goji is revered for its health support due to naturally-occurring vitamins & minerals